maumay/Blog/posts/2020-06-07-fixed-sized-arithmetic.markdown

 ### Motivation

-Recently I started reading the book 'Computer Systems: A Programmer's Perspective' on the advice of [Teach yourself CS](www.teachyourselfcs.com) as I am somewhat lacking in my knowledge of foundational computer science and I thought it would be a good idea to try and summarize certain topics in the book as I go along in order to cement them into my mind.
-Today it is the joys of integer arithmetic and how it must be handled differently in a computer to how it is handled when one is not constrained by the laws of physics.
+Recently I started reading the book 'Computer Systems: A Programmer's Perspective' on the advice of [Teach yourself CS](http://teachyourselfcs.com) as I am somewhat lacking in my knowledge of foundational computer science and I thought it would be a good idea to try and summarize certain topics in the book as I go along in order to cement them into my mind.
+In this post I will attempt to paraphrase section 2.3 on integer arithmetic.

 ---